 Yes, and no.

-From some perspective, we do break the liquidity limitation; now, crypto traders can gain compensations without sacrifice the liquidity; It removes some original intended negative incentives for traders.
+From some perspective, we do break some assumptions from the original design; now, crypto traders can gain compensations without sacrifice the liquidity; It removes some original intended negative incentives for traders.

-But at the same time, we also give layer2 / Defi depositors more benefits, IMO for a blockchain network which slogan is ‘layer1 for layer2’, the layer2 depositors are also significant contributors, the system should incentivize them.
+But at the same time, we also give layer2 / Defi depositors more benefits, in my opinion for a blockchain which slogan is ‘layer1 for layer2’, the layer2 depositors are also significant contributors to the system, the system should incentivize them.

-From another perspective, DKCB does not break the core idea of the economic model; the core idea of the CKB economic model is to limit the on-chain data storage.
-DCKB does not affect this, the CKB is deposited to NervosDAO when the user gets DCKB, so obviously, a DCKB owner can not store on-chain data without occupied new CKB.
+From another perspective, DKCB does not break the core idea of the economic model; the core idea of the CKB economic model is to limit the on-chain data occupation.
+DCKB does not affect this, the same amount of CKB is deposited to NervosDAO when the user creates DCKB, so obviously, a DCKB owner can not store on-chain data without occupying new CKB coins.

 I think DCKB keeps the core idea of the economic model while extends it’s potential.